apache/streampipes/README.md

 ## Installation

-Requires Helm (https://helm.sh/) and an active connection to a Kubernetes Cluster with a running Tiller-Server
+Requires Helm (https://helm.sh/) and an active connection to a kubernetes cluster with a running tiller server

 ```sh
 $ brew install helm kubernetes-cli